visgl/deck.gl/src/experimental-layers/src/text-layer/text-layer.md

 ### About

 The text layer renders text labels on the map using texture mapping.
-Compared to the existing label-layer in deck.gl, this version is more scalable as it does not require dynamically generating texture for each label.
-Instead, each character in the label is regarded as an icon in a [font atlas](./font) and is iteratively rendered.
 This Layer is extended based on [Icon Layer](/docs/layers/icon-layer.md) and wrapped using [Composite Layer](/docs/api-reference/composite-layer.md).

 ### Example